villares/villares.github.io/como-instalar-o-processing-modo-python/index-EN.md

 ![step4](images/passo4.png)
 > \[If this fails, see more instructions down below].

-#### 5. Select "Python" at the modes menu
+#### 5. Check if installation has finished with a green mark and select "Python" at the modes menu!

 You might need to close and open again the Processing IDE.
 A *Processing* folder will be created under the user's *Documents* on Windows and macOS (On Linux the folder is called *sketchbook*), there you'll find your *sketches* (programms), tools, modes and libraries.
 This is how it looks when you've finished:

 ![step5](images/passo5.png)

+**Notes:**
-Note: If you are under some restrictive proxy our without Internet acess you can download [PyhtonMode.zip](http://py.processing.org/3/PythonMode.zip) and manualy copy it (on Windows & Mac OS) under *Documentos &gt; Processing &gt; modes &gt;* PythonMode.
+- If you are under some restrictive proxy our without Internet acess you can download [PyhtonMode.zip](http://py.processing.org/3/PythonMode.zip) and manualy copy it (on Windows & Mac OS) under *Documentos &gt; Processing &gt; modes &gt;* PythonMode.
 On Linux, under your *sketchbook* folder/material-aulas.
-Firewalls may disturb Python Mode as there is a helper process that tries to connect online.
-Another known issue is working with non-ASCII OS usernames & paths.
+- Firewalls may disturb Python Mode as there is a helper process that tries to connect online.
+- Another known issue is working with non-ASCII OS usernames & paths.

 #### How about a sketch to test it?